protono/hello-algo/algos.md

 3. inserting and deleting elements

 In contrast to arrays, lists can add and remove elements freely.
-Adding elements at the end of the list has a time complexity of O(1), but inserting and deleting elements is still the same as an array with a time complexity of O(n).
+Adding elements at the end of the list has a time complexity of $O(1)$, but inserting and deleting elements is still the same as an array with a time complexity of $O(n)$.

 ```zig
 // emptying the list